-Although these products may not be dangerous to use, most of them contain poisonous 'heavy metals' such as lead, mercury and cadmium that can pollute groundwater near landfills.
-Up to 80% of electronics can be recycled, so let's not take risks with the quality of human health or our environment, and recycle all our electronics.
-For more information about consumer electronics, visit the Consumer Electronics Association website.
+Although these products may not be dangerous to use, most of them contain poisonous ‘heavy metals’ such as lead, mercury and cadmium that can pollute groundwater near landfills.
+Up to 80% of electronics can be recycled, so let’s not take risks with the quality of human health or our environment, and recycle all our electronics.
+For more information about consumer electronics, visit the Consumer Technology Association website.

 To learn more about how to extend the life of your personal computer, read the article, “Six Ways to Extend the Life of Your Old PCs.”

 The County of Hawai‘i promotes Electronics Recycling through various program and private efforts.
 Select the topic from the list below to learn more.

 DONATE YOUR ELECTRONICS FOR REUSE

 Why not donate your working electronics to your local reuse or thrift store?
 Please visit the Reuse page for listings of local reuse centers and thrift stores.

 Other donations are accepted at the Alliance for Technology Refurbishing & Reuse (AFTRR is a not-for-profit foundation dedicated to the support of training through donated technology.
 They have encouraged companies and individuals to donate computers and other technology, which is then matched to charities, schools and public agencies in all 50 states, Canada, and in many countries around the world).